 But don't go near the water.

 Thus in August, when Fred W. Presant manager of Master Feeds, a division of Toronto Elevators Ltd. asked me to recommend a nutritionist for fur and other small animals, I was bored and restless.
 Fred must have sensed this because, when I told him I didn't know anyone I could recommend, he offered me the job.
 I was flattered but not interested and told him my next job if there was one, would be on a fox and mink experimental ranch.
 In September, Fred Presant visited again and asked if I had changed my mind.
 When I said I hadn't, he invited me to visit Toronto Elevators Ltd. to meet their President Gordon C. Leitch and see their operation.
-I liked the people I met and was impressed with their feed operation and their concern about quality in their products.
+I liked the people I met and was impressed with their feed operation and their concern about the quality of their products.
 Mr Leitch again offered me the position of a nutritionist and I again refused and explained that the expertise they had with poultry, cattle and hog feed just didn't exist in fur animals.
 A week later, Mr Leitch agreed to a fox and mink experimental ranch on his private farm near Thornhill.

 The story of Leitchcroft Farm will be dealt with later.
 Right now we want to continue with the contributions to the fur industry by the Ontario Veterinary College.
 My resignation took effect on the last day of 1937.
 For the next 8 years, no one was designated as Head of the Department of Fur-Bearing Animals.
-Dr Trevor Lloyd Jones for a time did the diagnostic and ranch service work until he went to Alberta as Provincial Veterinarian.
+Dr Trevor Lloyd Jones for a time did the diagnostic and ranch service work until he went to Alberta as a Provincial Veterinarian.

 The Provincial Zoologist, Dr Lionel Stevenson who was on staff at the Ontario Veterinary College took on the fur animal veterinary duties until his retirement.
 Dr A. H. Kennedy, who had been on staff as parasitologist since 1941 was made Head of the Department of Fur-Bearing Animals in July 1945.
 With characteristic energy, Dr Kennedy began a course on Fur Animal Diseases for the students and expanded the work of the department to include chinchillas, rabbits and nutria.
 In 1951, he published a 310-page book entitled "The Mink in Health and Disease."
 In 1955, he resigned his position to take up the veterinary supervision of the mink industry in Newfoundland.

 Joan Budd (Belcher), D.V.M., was Head of the Department of Fur-Bearing Animals on two occasions.
-First when she succeeded Dr Kennedy from 1955 until 1957.
+First, she succeeded Dr Kennedy from 1955 until 1957.
 Then she left the college for a period.
 In 1962, she again took over Fur-Bearing Animals when Dr Pridham was granted leave of absence for postgraduate study at an American university.
 In 1964 Dr Budd was made Assistant Professor in Pathology and devoted the rest of her career to the investigation of fish diseases.
 Her research work on mink distemper and P.C.B. toxicity was of great importance as was her method of cooking smelts to make them a safe feed for mink.

 Thomas J. Pridham, D.V.M. succeeded Dr. Budd in 1957.
 His contributions were many, but the best-remembered was his scientific detective work that identified diethylstilbestrol poisoning in an outbreak involving seventeen Ontario mink ranches.
-He was one of the early workers on Aleutian disease and took leave of absence to do intensive research on this problem at an American university.
+He was one of the early workers on Aleutian disease and took a leave of absence to do intensive research on this problem at an American university.
 This led to his being granted a Master of Veterinary Science degree in 1963.
-His book "Successful Mink Ranching" was published in 1968, after he had left the college staff to join a veterinary products company as field veterinarian.
+His book "Successful Mink Ranching" was published in 1968, after he had left the college staff to join a veterinary products company as a field veterinarian.
 Later he joined the Ontario Department of Agriculture and Food and finished his career in charge of a veterinary diagnostic laboratory.

 Renardiere Experimentale Provinciale, The Provincial Experimental Fox Farm, at St. Louis de Courville on the outskirts of Quebec City has left us little information on its work and accomplishments.
 We know it was started in 1937 with silver foxes under the direction of Dr Rosaire Rajotte.
 A Dr Michaud took over in 1939.
 In 1940, the farm was listed as having mink.
 We believe that Lionel Baudette brought in the first dark mink from Carl C. McClay and Major L. D. McClintock of Knowlton.

-Stephen Poliquin records "In 1941, the Quebec Government instituted the Fur-Bearing Animal Division with Mr L. J. Simard as director.
+Stephen Poliquin records "In 1941, the Quebec Government instituted the Fur-Bearing Animal Division with Mr. L. J. Simard as director.
 "In 1946, he was named director of the Quebec Fur Farm School to improve the mink production to the benefit of the ranchers."

-We know that L. J. Simard brought in top quality pastels and conducted what we know as a demonstration farm.
+We know that L. J. Simard brought in top-quality pastels and conducted what we know as a demonstration farm.
 Good quality mink was made available to Quebec ranchers at pelt prices and generally, this project helped upgrade their stock.
 In 1966, the Experimental Farm at St. Louis de Courville was closed.

 Connaught Laboratories, in those days the commercial aspect of the University of Toronto, came into the mink ranching picture when John F. Crawley, D.V.M., Ph.D., began to work on a live distemper vaccine for mink.
 Distemper was the great scourge of the mink business.
-When it occurred on a ranch it ran its fatal course in spite of autogenous bacterins (made from the first cases on a ranch) and antibiotic preparations.
+When it occurred on a ranch it ran its fatal course despite autogenous bacterins (made from the first cases on a ranch) and antibiotic preparations.
 It was painfully obvious that preventative vaccination with a live virus vaccine was the only way.
 But first, the virus had to be gentled down to where it would cause an immune reaction but not cause distemper.

 Dr. John Crawley, fresh from his successful attenuation of several poultry viruses, undertook the taming of the mink distemper virus.
 This was done by drilling a small hole in the shell of an incubating hen's egg and placing the distemper virus on the membranes.
 The hole was sealed and later the diseased membranes were harvested and another group of incubating eggs were inoculated from these membranes.
 This is known as serial passage.
 It took a great many series to blunt the enthusiasm of the virus for mink.
 Eventually, it lost its disease-producing ability, but when injected into a mink it scared the living lights out of the defence department which promptly manufactured immune bodies to combat the virus.
 These immune bodies remained in the mink's system for a long time and would repel any invasion by the normal mink distemper virus.